OCamlverse/ocamlverse.github.io/about/about.md

 As far as we can tell, OCamlverse is unique among community resources for these reasons:

 1. Like a public wiki, OCamlverse is completely open for anyone to change.
 OCamlverse starts with trusting the contributor, and only blacklisting any contributors who don't comply with the rules.
 The fact that we use git means we can never lose information, even from 'bad' contributions.
-2. Members are trusted with making small to medium changes directly, allowing the high-frequency, low-latency advantages of a wiki.
+2. Members (i.e. *anyone*) are trusted with making small to medium changes directly, allowing the high-frequency, low-latency advantages of a wiki.
 3. OCamlverse is open to whatever anyone in the community wants to document, so long as they discuss it first.
 It's a community-developed resource first and foremost.
 4. OCamlverse stresses content first.
 Like a wiki, the look of the site is an afterthought.
 While we may improve the look over time, it's not a priority.
 This allows users to not worry about aesthetics and just focus on documentation.
 It also means that user contributions are usually visible a few clicks away from the main index, and thus feel valuable.
 5. Partial contributions are encouraged rather than frowned upon.
 If you can't finish something you think is important, contribute it, and perhaps other people will help you finish it.